-Once mine operations commence, larger-scale kinetic testing can be completed, and this might include trial waste rock dumps (WRDs) with alternative capping materials or neutralising agents added.
-As mining progresses and WRDs are constructed, kinetic test work could include lysimeters and instrumentation inside the WRD (Pope et al. 2016b), as well as full-scale capping and rehabilitation trials.
+Once mine operations commence, larger-scale kinetic testing can be completed, and this might include trial waste rock dumps (WRDs) or tailings impoundments with alternative capping materials or neutralising agents added.
+As mining progresses, and WRDs and tailings storage facilities are constructed, kinetic test work could include lysimeters and instrumentation inside the WRD/storage facility (Pope, Weber et al. 2016b), as well as full-scale capping and rehabilitation trials.

 Each phase of kinetic test work reduces the chemical uncertainty related to mine drainage chemistry and volume at closure.
 At some mine sites a minimal approach to kinetic testing might be appropriate because predicted water quality is relatively benign or there is a high degree of certainty from early predictions.
 At other mine sites a comprehensive approach to kinetic testing is required, either because uncertainty related to water quality is large, or because the risks related to water quality are high if predictions are imprecise.
 Kinetic testing can become progressively more complex as larger amounts of waste rock become available.
-However, there might be reasons to use simple kinetic tests at any time during mine life, depending on the duration of mining and the information required (Figure 30; Kerr et al. 2015 a, b).
+However, there might be reasons to use simple kinetic tests at any time during mine life, depending on the duration of mining and the information required (Figure 28; Kerr, Druzbicka et al. 2015; Kerr, Pope et al. 2015).